 Quinn has a number of other trilogies and duos.
 If you want to read more of her work, The Lost Duke of Wyndham and Mr. Cavendish, I Presume? are good places to start.
 Her website has a complete list of the rest of her books.
 And, of course, she’s still writing more.

 Once you’ve read all of the Bridgerton books, and Quinn’s other work, you can move on to some of the many other great historical romances out there.
+You can check out this list of Bridgerton alternatives to try, or do a deep dive into specific authors.
 Start with the work of Courtney Milan, Beverly Jenkins, Lisa Kleypas, Sherry Thomas, Eloisa James, Tessa Dare, and Jeannie Lin.
 If the humor and banter of Bridgerton are what you’re after, try Lydia San Andres’s A Summer for Scandal, Evie Dunmore’s Bringing Down the Duke, Minerva Spencer’s Notorious or Martha Waters’s To Have and to Hoax.
 And if you’re in the mood to read a whole completed series, here’s a list of recommendations.

 You may also want to check out this Book Riot list of historical romance by Black authors and our suggestions for how newbies can get into historical romance.
-After all, it’ll be a long wait for Bridgerton season 2—thank goodness we have books to keep us occupied!
+And if the fire that Bridgerton lit just won’t go out, try this list of steamy historical romances.
+After all, it’ll be a long wait for the next season of Bridgerton—thank goodness we have books to keep us occupied!